Parks and Public Spaces

 Planning Public Space – Rutgers University

 Student work focuses predominantly on solving problems associated with the provision, design and management of public parks, plazas and rights of way.
 Students develop a critical understanding of the various factors influencing public space planning such as privatization, corporate interests and design standards, while tackling difficult issues of discrimination, the homeless and urban social movements.

 Initial course in the undergraduate program in Community and Regional Planning introduces students to the major debates on the form and formation of cities.
 Students investigate communities and regions from physical, economic, political and social perspectives using a variety of materials; a major objective of the course is to develop a basic understanding of how humans shape and are shaped by the built environment.

 Provides Urban Studies majors with a theoretical, practical and political understanding of the urban planning process.
 The course surveys the historical development of cities, urban society and culture, the history of urban planning, and several substantive planning areas such as housing, zoning, transportation and environmental sustainability.
 Co-instructor: Ralph Buehler.

 Urban Design and Redevelopment – Rutgers University

-This three-credit seminar course is cross-listed as an undergraduate and graduate course in the Planning and Public Policy program.
-Through guest speakers and case studies, the course discusses the principles and practice of physical planning and design, while introducing important factors influencing urban redevelopment such as community participation, historic preservation, and eminent domain.
-A major objective of the course is to help students develop the practical tools necessary for creating innovative and successful urban design projects.
-A critical examination of local and international case studies also enables students to acquire a systematic understanding of the various design and planning elements involved in urban redevelopment.
+Seminar cross-listed as undergrad/grad course.
+Students discuss the principles and practice of physical planning and design, while introducing important factors influencing urban redevelopment such as community participation, historic preservation, and eminent domain.
+A major objective of the course is to help students develop practical tools necessary for creating innovative and successful urban design projects.
+Co-instructor: Hsui-Tzu (Betty) Chang.